roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 ### Escape Charaters

-An escape character is a special character it is used to represent certain sequences of characters that cannot be directly represented in a string.
+An escape character is a special character it is used to represent specific sequences of characters that cannot be directly represented in a string.

 **Example 1:**